Lifelong Health and Wellbeing

 Translational Clinical Sciences

-Here we actively support collaborative research between the University and health care organisations.
-We have internationally recognised expertise in Clinical Sciences and Clinical Medicine.
-Research topics include: concussion, cancer, cardiovascular disease, pulmonary diseases, infectious diseases, genetics, gastroenterology, intellectual disability and education.
-We have a new group – Biomedical Evidence Synthesis and Translation (BEST) – which is a contributor to two international networks, Cochrane and Best Evidence Medical Education Collaboration.
+Here we support collaborative research between the University and health care organisations.
+We have internationally recognised expertise in Clinical Sciences, Dental Sciences and Clinical Medicine.
+Research topics include: dental sciences, concussion, cancer, cardiovascular disease, pulmonary diseases, infectious diseases, genetics, gastroenterology, intellectual disability and education.
+We have new groups – Dental Research Team and Biomedical Evidence Synthesis and Translation (BEST) – which are a contributor to two international networks, Cochrane and Best Evidence Medical Education Collaboration.